-Building Materials – You Have Lots of Choices
+Building Material Choices – You Have Lots to Consider

-With so many choices of building materials and house components and parts available today, how can you ever know which is best for your home building or remodeling project?
+When building a new home or remodeling an existing home, you have to make many building material choices.
+Not only will you need to decide on structural items, like foundation and framing materials, you will need to select house components and parts, such as windows and doors.
+With so much variety available today, how can you ever know which materials and components are best for your home building or remodeling project?
 The answer comes from learning what you can expect of the materials or building components, deciding what you want to pay, and thinking about what suits your house design or remodeling project.

-Life-cycle cost refers to the actual cost of a building material over a period of time.
+Life-cycle cost refers to the actual cost of a building material over a period of time instead of just thinking of its purchase price.
 For example, if roof shingle A cost 75% of what roof shingle B cost, but roof shingle B will last twice as long as shingle A, shingle B will actually be cheaper over the time frame of two installations of shingle A. Shingle B’s life-cycle cost is lower because one installation of it is cheaper than two installations of the other over its life-cycle.
 If you plan to own your house for more than a few years, you’ll want to consider the cost of building materials and building components in this way.

 Another life-cycle cost consideration is the cost of energy.
 Less costly windows may not be as energy efficient as more expensive windows.
 The energy savings of better windows, better insulation, or a more efficient heating and air conditioning system might offset much of the initial cost over time.

-But cost is not the only factor you should use when selecting building materials or components.
+Cost is not the only factor you should consider when selecting building materials or components.
 The aesthetics are extremely important.
 Only you can put a value on how something looks.

 We all make these decisions from different viewpoints.
 Are shingles with a thicker, slate-like look worth the extra money?
 They might be if your house has a prominent roof.
 A good looking roof material might be the pivotal factor in making sure the house will look great.